Pre-Anaesthetic check up

 - Post-op Epidural analgesic – This is provided for the patient who undergo major abdominal surgery, orthopaedic surgery etc and the epidural infusion is continued in the wards for 2-3 days.
 It not only provides good pain relief but also affects the overall outcome in the post-operative surgical patient.

-- Difficult airway equipment – Anaesthesia dept. CIHSR is privileged to have an assay of difficult airway equipments which includes LMA’s, Bongies, Lighted Stylets, C-Mac videolaryngoscope (Karestorz) with D-blade and flexible intubation endoscope.
+- Difficult airway equipment – Anaesthesia dept. CIHSR is privileged to have an array of difficult airway equipments which includes LMA’s, Bongies, Lighted Stylets, C-Mac videolaryngoscope (Karlstorz) with D-blade and flexible intubation endoscope.

 - Nerve Stimulator – This equipment was introduced in 2016 and is very useful in helping the anaesthetists perform nerve stimulator guided nerve blocks which increases the patients’ safety and also increases the chances of a successful block.
 The department hope to get a portable USG machine very soon which will go a long way in helping to perform nerve blocks safety and also in teaching the students.